 - Every email you receive is a warm lead.
 Make sure it is obvious how customers can get in touch with you and respond to enquiries quickly.

 - Consider setting up a discussion forum.
 Encourage customers to exchange tips and advice.
-There are several free packages available, although they may take time to set up.
+There are several free packages available that can help with this, but they may take time to set up and manage.

 - Include a survey.
 Customers like being asked for their opinions and you can gain some genuinely useful feedback.